libreswitch/ops/tests/bgp/bgp_test.md

     neighbor 9.0.0.1 peer-group extern-peer-group
     ```

-4. Verify all BGP configurations by comparing the expected values against the output of the **show running-config** command.
+4. Verify all eBGP configurations by comparing the expected values against the output of the **show running-config** command.
 5. Verify that the **neighbor peer-group** configuration is applied succesfully by checking the route from switch 2 is received on switch 1 and the route from switch 1 is received on switch 2 via the **show ip bgp** command.
 6. Remove the neighbor peer-group configuration on switch 1 by issuing the following commands in **vtysh**: